fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

   - update-project
   - start-build
   - batch-get-builds
-  - Use the buildspecOverride property
+  - Use AWS-CLI the buildspecOverride property to set a new buildspec.yml
 - [FAQ](https://aws.amazon.com/codebuild/faqs/)

 ## CodeDeploy